gitkatrin/gesture_project/train_hand_datasets.md

     - Line 189: change ```input_path``` to your path (```annotation/test.record```)

     (keep in mind: if you choose a different model, than the line numbers will be different)

-### 2.2.2 Change Configuragtion File for Training
- - change batch_size to 4

-### 2.2.3 Change Configuragtion File for Evaluation
- - change batch_size to 1

 [comment]: # (---------------------------------------------------------------------------------------------------------------------------------------------------------------)

 # 3. Training